A Complete Guide To White Ink Tattoos

 What you need to understand is that all tattoos are slightly raised whether they are white or any other color.
 The tattooing process causes the skin to scar as it heals, normally causing it to end up slightly raised.

-The only reason why people generally think that white tattoos heal with more raised skin is that the ink is much lighter, meaning that the raised skin is more visible and therefore becomes more apparent when compared to tattoos created with much darker inks.
+The only reason why people generally think that this style of tattoo heals with more raised skin is that the ink is much lighter, meaning that the raised skin is more visible and therefore becomes more apparent when compared to tattoos created with much darker inks.

 Sometimes, a white tattoo can fade so much that the color looks like it has essentially completely washed out, therefore leaving just a raised area of normal-colored skin.

-When this happens, it’s not uncommon for the area to just look like a collection of raised scars laid out in a peculiar set of patterns.
+When this happens, it’s not uncommon for the area to just look like a collection of raised scars laid out in a peculiar pattern.

-What Do White Ink Tattoos Look Like On Light/Pale Skin?
+What Do They Look Like On Light/Pale Skin?

-What Do White Ink Tattoos Look Like On Dark, Tan & Black Skin?
+What Do They Look Like On Dark, Tan & Black Skin?

 While lightly tanned skin presents less contrast between itself and a white ink tattoo compared to darker/black skin, the tattoo can still look impressive if done correctly.